TadiT7/treble_experimentations_wiki/Razer-Phone-2.md

-Phone 2 by Razer

-So here's the things that are not working for me:
+Things that may (not) be working:
-* SIM Card/VoLTE (on Verizon... others may have more luck on different carriers)
+* SIM Card/VoLTE (on certain carries such as Verizon)
-* Bluetooth (moving or deleting BluetoothResCommon.apk from /vendor/overlay fixes Bluetooth immediately for audio (couldn't test phone calls since they don't work for me)
+* Bluetooth (moving or deleting BluetoothResCommon.apk from /vendor/overlay fixes Bluetooth immediately for audio)
 * Compass

 ### Unlock the bootloader